-Universal life insurance is also a type of permanent coverage but it works a little differently than a whole life policy.
-You’re still able to earn cash value based on the amount of interest generated as you pay your premiums but the amount you pay as a premium can be adjusted based on your circumstances.
-You also have the ability to raise or lower your death benefit as needed and can use the accrued interest to cover the premiums.
+Universal life insurance is another type of permanent coverage.
+However, it works a little differently than a whole life policy.
+You still earn cash value based on the amount of interest earned as you pay your premiums.
+One difference is that your premium amount can be adjusted based on your situation.
+You also have the ability to raise or lower your death benefit as needed.
+Plus, you can use the accrued interest to cover your premiums.

 Converting Permanent Insurance to an Annuity

-Normally, if you cash out a permanent life policy you’d have to pay taxes on the earnings but you can switch to an annuity tax-free through a 1035 exchange.
-The death benefit associated with the policy goes away but if you have other assets to leave to your heirs, making the switch can provide some much-needed cash flow for your golden years.
-When you’re shopping around for an annuity, it’s a good idea to compare the payouts different companies offer to make sure you’re reaping the biggest benefit.
+Normally, if you cash out a permanent life policy you’d have to pay taxes on the earnings.
+However, a 1035 exchange allows you to switch to an annuity tax-free.
+You will lose the death benefit associated with the policy.
+But having other assets to leave for your heirs can negate this factor.
+In that case, making the switch can provide some much-needed cash flow for your golden years.
+When you’re shopping around for an annuity, you may want to compare the payouts from different companies.
+That way you can make sure you land with the biggest benefits.